-Hypervolume scalarisation function.
-Early work on the R2 indicator [10] identified many similarities between the behaviour of the standard R2 utility and that of the hypervolume indicator.
-As the hypervolume indicator grew in its popularity, a lot of work has been focussed on identifying faster and more efficient strategies to compute this indicator.
-After many different efforts over the last decade [45, 54, 78, 24, 96], it was slowly realised that we can write the hypervolume indicator as an R2 utility.
-This result is summarised in Proposition 3.3 and the proof is presented in the references [78, Section 3.2], [24, Section 2], and [96, Lemma 5].
+Hypervolume scalarization function.
+Early work on the R2 indicator [10] identified many similarities between the behaviour of the standard R2 utility and the hypervolume indicator.
+As the hypervolume indicator grew in its popularity, a lot of work has been focussed in identifying faster and more efficient strategies to compute this indicator.
+After many different efforts over the last decade [45, 54, 78, 24, 96], it was slowly realized that we can write the hypervolume indicator as a special case of the R2 utility.
+This result is summarized in Proposition 3.3 and the proof is presented in the references [78, Section 3.2], [24, Section 2] and [96, Lemma 5].
 Intuitively, the main idea of the proof is to rewrite the hypervolume integral using polar coordinates.
-Under this formulation, the hypervolume scalarisation function (12) works by computing the volume contribution over each angle and the resulting R2 utility computes the total integral of all of these contributions.
+Under this formulation, the hypervolume scalarization function (12) works by computing the volume contribution over each angle and the resulting R2 utility computes the total integral of all of these contributions.